NRX Pharmaceuticals, Inc. Commitments Disclosure

 Sarah Herzog Memorial Hospital License Agreement

-The Company is required to make certain payments related to the development of NRX-101 (the “Licensed Product”) in order to maintain the license agreement with the Sarah Herzog Memorial Hospital Ezrat Nashim (SHMH) (the “SHMH License Agreement”).
+The Company is required to make certain payments related to the development of NRX-101 (the "Licensed Product") in order to maintain the license agreement with the Sarah Herzog Memorial Hospital Ezrat Nashim (“SHMH”) (the "SHMH License Agreement"), including:

 Milestone Payments

 The milestone payments due above may be reduced by 25% in certain circumstances, and by the application of certain sub-license fees.
-As of December 31, 2025, the total cumulative payments made under the SHMH License Agreement were $0.3 million, with no payments made during the years ended December 31, 2025 and 2024.
+As of the years ended December 31, 2024 and 2023, the total cumulative payments made under the SHMH License Agreement were $0.4 million, with no payments made during the year ended December 31, 2024, and $0.2 million and $0.2 million payments made during the years ended December 31, 2023 and 2022, respectively.

 Royalties

 Royalties shall also apply to any revenues generated by sub-licensees from sale of Licensed Products subject to a cap of 8.5% of the payments received by us from sub-licensees in connection with such sales.
-During the years ended December 31, 2025 and 2024, no royalty payments were due.
+During the years ended December 31, 2024 and 2023, no royalty payments were made.

 Annual Maintenance Fee

-A fixed amount of $100,000 was paid on April 16, 2021 and, thereafter, a fixed amount of $150,000 was due on the anniversary of such date during the term of the SHMH License Agreement.
-The Company paid $150,000 in annual maintenance fees in the year ended December 31, 2024 expensed through Research and Development expenses in the accompanying Consolidated Statement of Operations.
-Under the Amendment, during the year ended December 31, 2025, the Company made a payment to the Licensor $150,000 in cash in full satisfaction of the annual license maintenance fee that became due on April 16, 2024.
+A fixed amount of $100,000 was paid on April 16, 2021 and, thereafter, a fixed amount of $150,000 is due on the anniversary of such date during the term of the SHMH License Agreement.
+The Company paid $150,000 in annual maintenance fees in each of the years ended December 31, 2024 and 2023, expensed through Research and Development expenses in the accompanying Consolidated Statement of Operations.

 Exclusive License Agreement

-In 2023, the Company entered into a license agreement with Apkarian Technologies LLC to in-license US patent 8,653,120 that claims the use of DCS for the treatment of chronic pain in exchange for a commitment to pay milestones and royalties as development milestones are reached in the field of chronic pain.
+The Company has entered into a License Agreement with Apkarian Technologies to in-license US Patent 8,653,120 that claims the use of D-cycloserine for the treatment of chronic pain in exchange for a commitment to pay milestones and royalties as development milestones are reached in the field of chronic pain.
 The patent is supported by extensive nonclinical data and early clinical data that suggest the potential for NMDA antagonist drugs, such as NRX-101 to decrease both chronic pain and neuropathic pain while potentially decreasing craving for opioids.
-For the years ended December 31, 2025 and 2024, the Company has recorded no expenses relating to the licensure of the patent.
+For the years ended December 31, 2024 and 2023, the Company has recorded no expenses relating to the licensure of the patent.

 Operating Lease